^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Dicloran contains an active element, diclofenac, the activity of which determines the therapeutic effect of the drug.
+Dicloran contains the active ingredient diclofenac, the activity of which determines the therapeutic effect of the medication.

-The diclofenac component is included in the subgroup of NSAID drugs, and its drug effect develops due to the ability to slow down the activity of prostaglandin synthetase (this is a biocatalyst that is a participant in the binding of GHG elements).
-By reducing the number of PG elements (inflammatory hormones), the drug demonstrates a strong analgesic, anti-inflammatory, and, in addition, antipyretic effect.
-[1]
+The component diclofenac is included in the subgroup of NSAIDs, and its medicinal effect develops due to the ability to slow down the activity of prostaglandin synthetase (this is a biocatalyst that is a participant in the binding of PG elements).
+By reducing the number of PG elements (inflammatory hormones), the drug demonstrates a strong analgesic, anti-inflammatory, and also antipyretic effect. [ 1 ]

 Indications Dicloran